wp-plugins/forum-server/readme.txt

 3. About the forum page.

 == Changelog ==
-= 1.6.5 =
+= 1.6.6 =
+* Fixed major security bug with RSS feed
+* Fixed BBCodes php errors on some of installation
+* Names of users on forum now displays the same as throughout wordpress ( using 'Display name' instead of 'user name' )
+* Improved usabiity of changing languages.
+Now available through wordpress admin panel in a simple way = 1.6.5 =
 * Fixed bug: warning php message
 = 1.6.4 =